Some evidence is spoken aloud in court, and some evidence is presented in writing. Written evidence is called an affidavit.

 - Instead of: He took $40 from my wallet.

-- Use the checklist of What to include in an affidavit or bring to court to help you organize your information.
-Headings and subheadings can be helpful.
+See What to include in an affidavit or bring to court to help you organize your information.

 - Put each fact or piece of information in its own paragraph.